 The MTSA shared network is for staff and faculty use only.
 Permission to access files on the shared network will be requested for staff and faculty by administration.
 Requests will be sent to the MTSA IT Department.
-Requests for access will be approved after consideration of HIPAA and FERPA regulations related to the sharing of privileged information in the requested files (see policies: 5.1.301 Release of Student Record Information; 3.3.112 Stakeholder's Rights).
+Requests for access will be approved after consideration of HIPAA and FERPA regulations related to the sharing of privileged information in the requested files (see Release of Student Record Information & Stakeholder's Rights).